Death Valley Photography Workshop

 Limited to eight participants

-California.
-Stovepipe Wells will be our base camp.
-Camping and motel
+Death Valley, California.
+Stovepipe Wells will be our base.
+Camping

 (film, storage media, changing bags), camping equipment, gas money,

 Contact: Lynn Radeka via phone at 714-828-4376 or e-mail